craftercms/docs/source/system-administrators/activities/delivery/setup-project-for-delivery.rst

       .. include:: /includes/setup-ssh-keys.rst

 If you are just working on another directory on disk for your delivery, you can just use the filesystem.
 When your repository is local, make sure to use the absolute path.
-Here is an example site's published repo Git url when using a local repository:
+Here is an example project's published repo Git url when using a local repository:

   .. code-block:: bash

-      /opt/crafter/authoring/data/repos/sites/mysite/published
+      /opt/crafter/authoring/data/repos/sites/my-project/published

 .. note::
-  * When using ``ssh``, you might see in the logs ``com.jcraft.jsch.JSchException: UnknownHostKey`` errors.
-These errors are common in Ubuntu, and are caused by known host keys being stored in non-RSA format.
-Please follow the instructions in :ref:`newIa-crafter-studio-debugging-deployer-issues` under ``SSH Unknown Host`` to resolve them.
+  * When using ``ssh``, you might see in the logs ``Caused by: org.apache.sshd.common.SshException: Server key did not validate`` errors.
+These error is caused by the server not in the known_host file.
+Please follow the instructions in :ref:`crafter-studio-debugging-deployer-issues` under ``SSH Unknown Host`` to resolve them.

   * ``Git`` needs to be installed in authoring when using SSH to connect the delivery to the authoring.